 Ireland.
 We consolidated variations in the keywords, taking note of which

 encoder-authored tags were appearing frequently.
-In this way, the review process was also a method
+In this way, the review process was

-for us to get a sense of the content and concerns of the corpus overall and to refine the
+for us to get a sense of the content and concerns of the corpus overall and to refine

 list of corpus-wide thematic tags, which we expect will be one of the major ways that